The 5 Western Ski Towns With the Worst Traffic

 Unfortunately, there is no panacea for the traffic problems plaguing ski towns around the West.
 Efforts to remedy the traffic crisis have focused on encouraging or incentivizing carpooling, building expensive gondolas, establishing trains, and revamping public transport to, from, and within popular towns.
 Other ideas will undoubtedly sprout up as the problem persists; however, until a suitable solution is unveiled, the most effective actions are to avoid known congested destinations, visit during off-peak times, or take part in the time-honored tradition of waking up way too early to get on the road before anyone else.

-There is very little cold, hard, factual evidence of which ski towns in North America definitively experience more traffic than others, but through years of travel experience and conversations with other skiers and riders, these five Western ski towns, listed alphabetically, are widely regarded as having the WORST issues with traffic.
+There is very little cold, hard, factual evidence of which ski towns in North America definitively experience more traffic than others, but through years of travel experience and conversations with other skiers and riders, these five Western ski towns, listed alphabetically, are widely regarded as having the WORST traffic issues.

 Lake Tahoe, California/Nevada

 Lake Tahoe offers a cluster of ski areas within driving distance of Sacramento, San Francisco, San Jose, Oakland, and Reno accessed by the I-80 corridor.
 Frequent road closures, poor weather conditions, narrowed lanes, a massive portfolio of rentable Airbnb’s attracting a large base of weekend travelers, and a few of the most popular ski resorts in the country have led to persistent traffic problems around the lake.
 In peak periods, Tahoe’s roads are obstructed by traffic, while parking demands far exceed capacity in towns and recreation sites.
-The estimated 15 million visitor-days per year influx of traffic has caused environmental consequences for local communities including air and water quality issues, while municipal first responders have voiced concerns regarding the dangers the increasing traffic has posed for expeditious response times to emergencies.
+The estimated 15 million visitor-days per year of traffic has caused environmental consequences for local communities, including air and water quality issues.
+At the same time, municipal first responders have voiced concerns regarding the dangers the increasing traffic has posed for expeditious response times to emergencies.

 too many cars lake tahoe